luxedo/heatmap/README.md

 ## Methods

-There are 4 methods for accumulating the values of the points
+There are 4 methods for accumulating the values of the points:

 | []()                                 |                                          |                                           |                                      |
 | ------------------------------------ | ---------------------------------------- | ----------------------------------------- | ------------------------------------ |